leonidk/venue_scores/README.md

 **Venue Analytics: A Simple Alternative to Citation-Based Metrics** by Leonid Keselman

 ## overview
 The dependencies for this project are Jupyter Notebooks with Python3 and numpy, scipy, pandas, lxml and scikit-learn libraries.
 Run `make` to download all of the appropriate data from DBLP, [CSRankings](https://github.com/emeryberger/CSrankings), the NSF, Transparent California, and Scholar Rank.
 The Makefile script will then pre-process the data (using `my_dblp_parser.py` and `cleanup_venues.ipynb`) into three main datafiles, `useful_authors_list.pkl.gz useful_papers.pkl.gz useful_venue_list.pkl.gz`.
-Then the following programs are useful in generating rankings and clustersings
+Then the following programs are useful in generating rankings and clusterings
 * `cleaned_venues_to_weights.ipynb` generates conference rankings using a regression function.
 The top notebook block contains a variety of settings and hyper-parameters to chose what dataset to fit.
 * `combine_weights.ipynb` combines multiple weight files (or uses just a single one) to perform analysis against existing conference rankings
 * `pagerank.ipynb` generates PageRank baselines for conference and author ranking